tadpoleengine/tadpoleengine.github.io/README.md

-rostrum
+Tadpole Engine
 ===

-A cross-platform service for 2D single and multiplayer games.
-Write your game once in Lua, instantly deploy to the rostrum client on Windows, Macintosh, Linux, iOS, Android, and the browser.
-Never stress about porting, distributing, hosting, or deploying your game ever again.
+A cross-platform game engine for making 2D networked games in Lua.
+Formerly codenamed "rostrum", so you will that name lying around a few places.

+This website contains blog posts and articles about Tadpole Engine.
+Code and documentation can be found at the project page on Github: https://github.com/lwb4/tadpole

 articles
 ---